aitechgenie/Memecoin-AI-Agent/CONTRUBUTION.md

 ## 📞 Get Help & Support
 - Check GitHub Issues for existing problems
 - Use GitHub Discussions for questions
-- Follow @jennamagent on Twitter for updates
+- Follow @ELONAmagent on Twitter for updates

 ## 👥 Recognition
 All contributors will be recognized in: